Intendancy of Chuquisaca

-The Intendancy of Chuquisaca, also of Charcas or of La Plata, was an administrative area that was part of the Spanish Empire within the Viceroyalty of the Río de la Plata located within the territory of the current Republic of Bolivia and whose capital was the current city of Sucre.
+The Intendancy of Chuquisaca, also of Charcas or of La Plata, was an administrative area that was part of the Spanish Empire within the Viceroyalty of the Río de la Plata located within the territory of the current Republic of Bolivia and whose capital was the present-day city of Sucre.
 It was the smallest municipality, located between the Pilcomayo River and the Grande River.
 The president of the Real Audiencia de Charcas was at the same time Intendant Governor of Chuquisaca.

 The Municipality, in addition to the city of La Plata (Sucre) and after the separation of Cochabamba, was divided among the following parties or sub-delegations: Yamparaez (headquartered in the town of Yamparaez), Pilaya and Paspaya (headquartered in the town of Cinti), Tomina (with head in the town of La Laguna), Paría (with head in the town of Poopó), Oruro (with head in the town of Oruro) and Carangas (with head in Asiento del Espíritu Santo).

 The council of the city of La Plata and the council of the town of Oruro existed in the administration.
 Despite being a town, La Laguna did not have a council.
 The town of Tomina had it in the past, but not during the existence of the administration.